JDBDT/jdbdt/src/site/markdown/Tutorial.md

 To setup the database connection and define the initial contents of the database, each subclass of `UserDAOTest` defines a `globalSetup` method that is executed once before all tests, since it is marked with the `@BeforeClass` JUnit annotation.
-Each of these methods merely calls `UserDAO.globalSetup(dbDriverClass,dbURL)`, parameterizing the JDBC driver class to load and the database URL to use for the actual setup.
+Each of these methods merely call `UserDAO.globalSetup(dbDriverClass,dbURL)`, parameterizing the JDBC driver class to load and the database URL to use for the actual setup.
 For instance, `DerbyTest` contains:

 	private static final String
     	JDBC_DRIVER_CLASS = "org.apache.derby.jdbc.EmbeddedDriver";